veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

     for _ in 0..ITERS {
 ```

-The iteration steps works by writing into the preallocated `labels` vector the
+The iteration step works by writing into the preallocated `labels` vector the
 label of the closest current centroid for each pixel.
 This evaluation happens
 inside the call to `fold()`, where each centroid is compared with the pixel we
 are currently iterating over, and the centroid with the smaller distance is
 passed through.
-We also keep tabs on how many instances of each label we found,
+We also keep tabs on how many instances of each label we have
-by incrementing the `labels_hist` array's entry corresponding to the label we
+found, by incrementing the `labels_hist` array's entry corresponding to the
-just found.
+label we just found.

 ```rust
 let mut labels_hist = [0usize; K];